The Fervor of Enterprise0

 Business and life have a tendency to confront us with the reality of our condition—good or bad.
 Ultimately, we are revealed for who we are no matter how hard we try to conceal it.
 The pattern of behavior that characterizes each of us is more often some part the person we don’t like and some part the one we do.
 Strangely, the objective view of oneself is lost in the mix.

-The workaday world requires a heads-down approach at times.
+The workaday world often requires a heads-down approach.
 Much of what gets done is done by an individual in time he alone commands for its completion.
 That we are capable of processing (completely) only one thing at a time forms the biochemical predisposition of both our limitations and our opportunities.
-Objectivity, were it truly the vaunted mantle of more than our “ideal image,” would not so easily be sacrificed for our typical expressions of emotion and thought, the subjective view that produces most decisions.
+Objectivity, were it truly the vaunted mantle of more than our “ideal image,” would not so easily be sacrificed for our typical expressions of emotion and thought–the subjective view that produces most decisions.

 Business owners and leaders are equals in their fervor over enterprise, a dyad matched by Adam Smith’s economic foundation stones, as told in the first pages of The Wealth of Nations.

 The annual labour of every nation is the fund which originally supplies it with all the necessities and conveniences of life which it annually consumes, and which consists always either in the immediate produce of that labour, or what is purchased from that produce from other nations.